WomensLaw serves and supports all survivors.

 Can the abuser have a gun?

-Once you get a protection order, there may be laws that prohibit the respondent from having a gun in his/her possession.
+Once you get a domestic abuse protection order, there may be laws that prohibit the abuser from having a gun in their possession.
 There are a few places where you can find this information:

-- first, read the questions on this page to see if judges in Nebraska have to power to remove guns as part of a temporary or final order;
+1. see What protections can I get in a domestic abuse protection order? to see if judges in Nebraska have the power to remove guns as part of a temporary or final order;

 You can read more about keeping an abuser from accessing guns on the National Resource Center on Domestic Violence and Firearms’ website.